 5. Budget-Friendly Virtual Reality Headset Options That Still Feel Premium

-- Meta Quest 3S – Wireless, great app store, under $500
+- Meta Quest 3S – Wireless, standalone, the most affordable entry point into Meta’s app store

-These offer 80% of the experience at a fraction of the cost.
-Totally worth it for most users.
+These offer most of the experience at a fraction of the cost of a premium headset.
+Worth it for most users.

 Let’s say you’ve had a long day.
 Instead of doom-scrolling or zoning out, you pop on a headset and enter a peaceful forest path.
 Birds chirp, soft music plays, and your breath slows down.
 Feels good, right?